Cardinals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Wander Franco will take on the St. Louis Cardinals and Lars Nootbaar on Wednesday at 6:40 PM ET in the second game of a three-game series at Tropicana Field.
+Yandy Diaz and Nolan Arenado will be among the star attractions when the Tampa Bay Rays face the St. Louis Cardinals on Thursday at 6:40 PM ET, at Tropicana Field.

-The Rays are favored in this one, at -155, while the underdog Cardinals have +130 odds to play spoiler.
-The total is 9.5 runs for this game (with -110 odds to hit the over and -110 odds on the under).
+The Rays are favored in this one, at -175, while the underdog Cardinals have +145 odds to win.
+A 9-run over/under is set in the contest.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.